Jason Aldean discography

-American country music singer Jason Aldean has released eleven studio albums, one extended play, and forty-one solo singles.
+American country music singer Jason Aldean has released twelve studio albums, one extended play, and forty-three solo singles.
 All of his music has been released through BBR Music Group (formerly known as Broken Bow Records), with Michael Knox as his sole record producer.

 Aldean debuted in 2005 with the single "Hicktown", which peaked at number 10 on the Billboard Hot Country Songs chart and number 68 on the Hot 100.
 He achieved his first number-one single on the former with the song's follow-up "Why" in 2006.
 "Take a Little Ride" was the first song to reach number one on the Country Airplay chart after it was split from the existing Hot Country Songs charts in 2012.
-Between Hot Country Songs and Country Airplay, Aldean has a total of 26 solo number-one singles, with a number of these also having reached that position on Canada Country.
+Between Hot Country Songs and Country Airplay, Aldean has a total of 27 solo number-one singles, with a number of these also having reached that position on Canada Country.
 All but one of his solo singles has entered the Billboard Hot 100 as well, with 2023's "Try That in a Small Town" being his first to reach the number one position there.
 The song is also his highest peak on the Canadian Hot 100 at number nine.
-His highest-certified single is 2018's "You Make It Easy", which has been certified six times platinum by the Recording Industry Association of America (RIAA).
-Aldean's first nine albums are all certified gold or higher by the RIAA, with his highest being a quadruple-platinum certification for 2010's My Kinda Party.
+His highest-certified singles are 2010's "Dirt Road Anthem" and 2018's "You Make It Easy", which have both been certified Diamond by the Recording Industry Association of America (RIAA).
+Aldean's first nine albums are all certified gold or higher by the RIAA, with his highest being a six-times platinum certification for 2010's My Kinda Party.

 Aldean has also been featured on a number of collaborative efforts, including singles by Colt Ford, Tyler Farr, and Darius Rucker.
 In 2016, he was part of the single "Forever Country", a multi-artist collaboration credited to Artists of Then, Now & Forever done to honor the 50th anniversary of the Country Music Association that year.
 This song also reached number one on Hot Country Songs.